Faulhaber's formula, Bernoulli numbers, power sums of natural numbers and totatives and the functional equation

-Faulhaber's formula (also known as Bernoulli's formula) equates the sum of powers of consecutive integers to a polynomial involving Bernoulli numbers.
-It was discovered by various people including Takanaga, Faulhaber, and Bernoulli.
+Faulhaber's formula (also known as Bernoulli's formula) \cite{Apostol1976} equates the sum of $k$-th powers of $n$ consecutive integers to a $(k+1)$-th degree polynomial of $n$.
+It was discovered by various people including Seki, Faulhaber, and Bernoulli.
 The coefficients of this polynomial (after suitable scaling) are now known as Bernoulli numbers.
 In particular, for $n$ and $k$ nonnegative integers, Faulhaber's formula is written as

-where $B^+_j$ are the Bernoulli numbers of the second kind.
+where $B^+_j$ are known as the Bernoulli numbers of the second kind.
 There are in general two conventions (resulting in two kinds of numbers) when defining Bernoulli numbers, with the only difference being the sign of $B_1$.
-In particular, $B^+_1=\frac{1}{2}$, whereas the Bernoulli numbers of the first kind $B^-_j$ are identical to $B^+_j$ except for $B^-_1 = -\frac{1}{2}$. $B^-_j$ has been used in modern textbooks although recently there are discussions\footnote{\url{https://luschny.de/math/zeta/The-Bernoulli-Manifesto.html},\url{https://www-cs-faculty.stanford.edu/~knuth/news22.html}} on whether $B^+_j$, which was used in the past, should be favored.
-Computer algebra software such as \verb+Mathematica+, \verb+Maple+, and \verb+PARI+ currently use $B^-_j$ to denote Bernoulli numbers (as of this writing).
-Until very recently, the \verb+bernoulli+ function in \verb+Sympy+ also returns $B^-_j$ has changed from returning $B^-_j$ to $B^+_j$ starting from version 1.12.
-Note that the number of terms in the left hand side of Eq. (\ref{eqn:faulhaber}) is $n$ while it is $p+1$ on the right hand side, meaning that the computation of $F(n,p)$ is more efficient using the right hand side when $n\gg p$.
+In particular, $B^+_1=\frac{1}{2}$, whereas the Bernoulli numbers of the first kind $B^-_j$ are identical to $B^+_j$ except for $B^-_1 = -\frac{1}{2}$.
+The convention of using $B^-_j$ to denote Bernoulli numbers has been used in modern textbooks although recently there are discussions\footnote{\url{https://luschny.de/math/zeta/The-Bernoulli-Manifesto.html}, \url{https://www-cs-faculty.stanford.edu/~knuth/news22.html}} on whether $B^+_j$, which was used in the past, should be favored.
+Computer algebra systems (CAS) such as \verb+Mathematica+, \verb+Maple+, and \verb+PARI+ currently use $B^-_j$ to denote Bernoulli numbers (as of this writing).
+Until very recently, the \verb+bernoulli+ function in the Python-based CAS \verb+Sympy+ also returns $B^-_j$.
+Since version 1.12, however, this function returns $B^+_j$.
+Note that the number of terms in the left hand side of Eq. (\ref{eqn:faulhaber}) is $n$ while it is $k+1$ on the right hand side, meaning that the computation of $F(n,k)$ is more efficient using the right hand side when $n\gg k$.

 Whereas the Bernoulli numbers originally arises from Bernoulli's study of Faulhaber's formula, they are defined in modern usage via the generating functions \cite{wiki:Bernoulli_number}: